Last updated: August 29, 2019

-Chances are good that the Microsoft Edge web browser is not your cup of tea.
+Chances are good that the Microsoft Edge web browser is not your cup of tea (a Chromium-based Edge is in the works).
 Edge is the default Windows 10 web browser.
-In combination with its great, great uncle, Internet Explorer, market share for Microsoft’s browsers has slipped from 32% to 21% in the last year alone.
-In all fairness, though, Edge’s market share itself is up half a percent year over year.
-Still paltry compared to the 5% increase experienced by both Chrome and Firefox.
+In combination with its great, great uncle, Internet Explorer, market share for Microsoft’s browsers has slipped from 65% in 2009 to under 5% in April 2019.
+In all fairness, though, Edge’s market share itself is up slightly year over year.
+Still paltry compared to the 5% increase experienced by Chrome in the same time frame.
 You may unwittingly use Edge if you are new to Windows 10.
 Or perhaps you copy/paste links from applications into your preferred web browser to avoid Edge.
 Either way, it’s easy to change the default Windows 10 web browser app to the one you like better.
 You just need to know where to look.

 Change Default Apps

 To change the default Windows 10 web browser app to something other than Edge, follow the steps below.
-Note that these steps are for users who are running the Windows 10 Creators Update (version 1703).
-If you have yet to upgrade from the Anniversary Update or older (hint: you should upgrade), then refer to this article instead.
+Note that these steps are for users who are running the Windows 10 October Update (version 1809) or newer.
+If you have yet to upgrade from the Anniversary Update (version 1607) or older (hint: you should upgrade), then refer to this article instead.

 Step 1.
 Open Settings

 Click the Start button, and click the gear icon to open Settings (or use the Windows +I keyboard shortcut).

 In the left navigation, click Default apps.
 You can also type default app settings in the Settings search box to get there.
 Scroll down the list of Default apps to the Web browser section.

 Step 3.
 Choose a default browser app

 Click Microsoft Edge to display a list of the installed web browsers.

 Click your preferred web browser under Choose an app to set it as the new default browser.